lpenguin/harlowe/README.md

  * Altered the CSS of `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` and `<h6>` elements to have a slightly lower margin-top.
  * Using `contains` and `is in` on numbers and booleans (such as `12 contains "a"`) will now produce an error.
 Formerly, doing so would test whether the number equalled the other value.
 (The rationale for this was that, since the statement `"a" contains "a"` is the same as `"a" is "a"`, then so should it be for numbers and booleans, which arguably "contain" only themselves.
 However, this seems to be masking certain kinds of errors when incorrect or uninitialised variables or properties were used).
  * Now, `<tw-passage>` elements (that is, passages' HTML elements) have a `tags` attribute containing all of the passage's tags in a space-separated list.
 This allows such elements to be styled using author CSS, or selected using author Javascript, in a manner similar to Twine 1.4 (but using the `[tags~= ]` selector instead of `[data-tags~= ]`).
+ * Now, `debug-header` tagged passages are run after `header` tagged passages in debug mode, for consistency with the order of `debug-startup` and `startup`.

 ####Additions